 Museum tip: Take the elevator to the rooftop for panoramic views of the city and the area around the museum that was once the Warsaw Ghetto.

 Chopin Recital — There are several offerings in a variety of locations of Chopin recitals aimed at giving tourists a cultural experience sampling of the works of famous Polish composer, Frédéric Chopin who was born in a village near Warsaw.
-We chose to attend the concert produced by Time for Chopin upon the recommendation of our hotel’s concierge for its venue (the Old Gallery ZPAF, 8 Castle Square) and quality.
+We chose to attend a Chopin concert upon the recommendation of our hotel’s concierge for its venue (the Old Gallery ZPAF, 8 Castle Square) and quality.
 We felt that not only was the pianist Tomasz Zając very good, the intimate venue located in a wing of the castle overlooking a park provided a perfect setting.

 Holy Cross Church and Chopin’s heart

 Holy Cross Church at Krakowskie Przedmieście 3 is located in an area of the city near the university.
 The church has a beautiful interior worth seeing, but we were also drawn to it for its Chopin connection.
 Although Chopin died in Paris in 1849 and is buried there at Père Lachaise Cemetery, he wanted his heart sent to Warsaw.
 From what I’ve read, he had a great fear of being buried alive, so wanted his heart cut out before burial.